UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Introduction

+To address these issues, this paper proposes a \textbf{U}nified \textbf{H}eterogeneous \textbf{K}nowledge \textbf{D}istillation (\textbf{UHKD}) framework that exploits semantic information in intermediate representations through frequency-domain modeling.
+Frequency features aggregate spatial information and capture global semantic relationships \cite{DBLP:conf/wacv/0007NLP0D24}, providing a principled bridge for knowledge transfer across heterogeneous architectures.
+Unlike prior fixed-architecture approaches, UHKD is general and applicable to arbitrary model combinations.
+It introduces two key components: a Feature Transformation Module (FTM), which performs spectral refinement and sequence transformation to obtain compact teacher representations, and a Feature Alignment Module (FAM), which employs a learnable adapter to project student features after FFT for better alignment.
+By aligning features in the frequency domain, UHKD alleviates semantic discrepancies and enables more effective knowledge transfer.
+The main contributions of this work are summarized as follows:

-\begin{itemize} \item UHKD is proposed, a frequency-based framework that enables general and flexible knowledge transfer across arbitrary heterogeneous models by leveraging the global modeling capability of frequency-domain representations to bridge semantic gaps in intermediate features; \item Two key components, the FTM and the FAM, are designed, which together provide an effective mechanism for representing and aligning intermediate features in the frequency domain; \item Extensive experiments are conducted on CIFAR-100 and ImageNet-1K, and the results demonstrate that UHKD achieves favorable performance compared to existing baselines under diverse heterogeneous architecture combinations. \end{itemize}
+\begin{itemize} \item UHKD is proposed, a frequency-based framework that enables general and flexible knowledge transfer across arbitrary heterogeneous models by leveraging frequency-domain representations to bridge semantic gaps in intermediate features; \item Two key components, the FTM and the FAM, are designed, which together provide an effective mechanism for representing and aligning intermediate features in the frequency domain; \item Extensive experiments on CIFAR-100 and ImageNet-1K are conducted, and the results demonstrate that UHKD achieves favorable performance compared to existing baselines under diverse heterogeneous architecture combinations. \end{itemize}